 This brief overview of some important considerations associated with estate planning in Arizona is by no means comprehensive.
 Always seek the advice of a competent professional when making important financial and legal decisions.

 Douglas K. Cook is an Arizona estate planning attorney with over 40 years of experience as a practicing attorney.
-Although Douglas K Cook's office is located in Mesa, Arizona, he represents clients throughout the Phoenix, Arizona Metropolitan area including the following east valley cities: Scottsdale, Paradise Valley, Tempe, Chandler, & Gilbert.
+Although Cook & Cook's office is located in Mesa, Arizona, the attorneys at Cook & Cook represent clients throughout the Phoenix, Arizona Metropolitan area including the following east valley cities: Scottsdale, Paradise Valley, Tempe, Chandler, & Gilbert.